By DWR Bear Team

 - When burning a brush or debris pile on your property, look around the entire pile for signs of digging (fresh dirt, holes) or entry routes into the pile.

 - If you notice large excavated holes or fresh trails into debris or brush piles listen closely for the sound of cubs from a distance of at least 30ft away.
-Here is a recording of cub sounds within a den: Cub Noises
+They often emit a high pitched cry or “squall”.

 - If you find a den on your property or while recreating do not disturb it or approach the area.
-Leave the area and if on public property alert a park manager of the location.
+Leave the area and if on public property alert an employee of the location.

 - Most often when left alone the female will return to the den, although they may not return until night.
 Do not go back to the den area as additional disturbance may cause the bear to leave again and not return.